-Heartworm disease is spread through the bite of an infected mosquito and is primarily caused by a parasitic worm called dirogilaria immitis.
+Heartworm disease is spread through the bite of an infected mosquito and is primarily caused by a parasitic worm called Dirofilaria immitis.

 Your veterinarian can complete blood tests to detect heartworm proteins (antigens), which are released into the animal's bloodstream.
 Heartworm proteins cannot be detected until at least five months after an animal has become infected.

-If your pet is diagnosed with heartworms, your vet will have treatment options available.
-FDA-approved melarsomine dihydrochloride is a drug that contains arsenic which can be used to kills adult heartworms.
-Melarsomine dihydrochloride will be administered via injection into your pet's back muscles in order to treat the disease.
+If your pet is diagnosed with heartworm, your vet will have treatment options available.
+FDA-approved melarsomine dihydrochloride is a drug that contains arsenic which can be used to kill adult heartworms.
+Melarsomine dihydrochloride will be administered via injection into your pet's back muscles to treat the disease.